 Sometimes life happens when you’re in college.
-If you find that you are dealing with personal issues that begin affecting your academic progress, we have trained counselors available to help you find appropriate resources to deal with these issues.
+If you find that you are dealing with personal issues that are affecting your life (academic work, relationships, outlook on life), we have staff who can talk with you and help you find appropriate resources to help you deal with these issues.
 The Advising & Counseling Center is a safe place to come for assistance and we want to support you when life becomes difficult to manage.

 Please see the Campus Save Act page for information on sexual violence, including reporting any sexual violence or stalking on campus.

-Advising & Counseling Center staff, Campus Security, Dr. Bob Lowdermilk (VP for Student Development), and Ms. Joy Chappell (Director of Human Resources & Title IX Coordinator) are all key points of contact.
+Ms. Heather Simons, other Advising & Counseling Center staff, Campus Security, Ms. Joy Chappell (Director of Human Resources & Title IX Coordinator), or Dr. Bob Lowdermilk (VP for Student Development), are all key points of contact.